 - NOTICE: To avoid losing data, save and close any open files and exit any open programs before you turn off your computer. - 1 Shut down the operating system: - Save and close any open files, exit any open programs, click the Start button, and then click Turn Off Computer. - In the Turn off computer window, click Turn off.
 The computer turns off after the operating system shutdown process finishes. - 2 Ensure that the computer and any attached devices are turned off.
-If your computer and attached devices did not automatically turn off when you shut down your operating system, press and hold the power button for 4 seconds.
+If your computer and attached devices did not automatically turn off when you shut down your operating system, press and hold the power button for several seconds until the computer turns off.